 The grab cursor is a vertical white line that spans the height of the window.
 The line follows your mouse and you move left and right within the window, updating the frequency display for the horizontal location of the grab cursor.
 If the frequency is near a known activity, the call is also drawn above the frequency.

 Click to set the radio to the grab cursor frequency and make the Log window/Pounce entry active.
-As a side-effect, if the “Fills QSO entry from nearby activity” option is on in Activities preferences and the grab cursor is near a known activity, the activity information is loaded into the Pounce entry fields.
+If the “Fills QSO entry from nearby activity” option is on in Activities preferences and the grab cursor is near a known activity, the activity information is loaded into the Pounce entry fields.
+If instead the “Creates activity from QSO entry and clears entry” option is on and the Pounce QSO entry box is not empty, the click creates an activity.
+Use the first setting when your activity table is filled with many known signals.
+Use the second setting when you want to add unknown signals to your activity table.

 Shift-click to set the radio to the grab cursor frequency and make the Log window/Run entry active.
 Use this to begin CQing on a new frequency that appears to be clear.